zwave-js/firmware-updates/README.md

 ## How to use?

+### API Keys

+All requests to the API require an API key, provided using the `X-API-Key` HTTP header.
+API keys are **free for open source** projects.
+Commercial projects will be charged to cover the server costs.

+To request an API key, please [reach out](mailto:info@zwave-js.io) and provide the following information:

+-   Project/Company name
+-   Open source / Commercial
+-   Repository URL (open source only)
+-   Approximate no. of requests/hour

-Send a HTTP request to one of the API endpoints.
+Once you have your API key, you can use it to make HTTP requests to the API endpoints.
 Currently these are defined:

 ### API v1, get updates

 ```
 POST https://firmware.zwave-js.io/api/v1/updates
 Content-Type: application/json
+X-API-Key: <Your API Key>

 {
     "manufacturerId": "0x1234",